 Free indoor attractions in the Puget Sound region

-Puget Sound libraries.
+Multiple cities.
 Free fun things to do at the library.
-We’ve got the lowdown on libraries in the region and all the free, fun things you can do that go way beyond checking out books to read.
+We’ve got the lowdown on libraries in the Puget Sound region and all the free, fun things you can do that go way beyond checking out books to read.
 You’ll find music, movies, crafts, games, museum passes, activity kits, and much, much more.
-Hours vary.
+Hours vary but you can find libraries open every day of the week (excluding holidays).

-Pike Place Market is open with restrictions.
 Seattle.
 Pike Place Market has many retail shops, nook, and crannies to explore.
+Open 363 days a year, closed only Thanksgiving and Christmas Day.
 A lot of guides recommend highlights such as the Gum Wall, Rachel the Pig, and the “first” Starbucks.
-Our list points out a few of the more obscure places at Pike Place Market to while away time.
-Open 363 days a year, closed Thanksgiving and Christmas.
+Our list points out some of the more obscure places at Pike Place Market to while away time.
+Can’t get to the market?
+Enjoy these video tours:

 Tacoma.
 Griot’s Garage & Retail Store in Tacoma features leading-edge car care products and a rotating display of vintage autos and cool cars.
 Every 1st Saturday they host a Cruise-In Car Show with coffee, donuts, and cool cars.
 Open daily.